• Donate Now

 • Unframed canvas need to be museum wrapped with painted edges.

-• All photographs are to be framed under glass or Plexiglas or printed on museum wrapped canvas.
+• All photographs are to be framed under glass or Plexiglas or printed on museum wrapped canvas or metal.

 • All framed pieces should be wired, with wire ends wrapped with tape.